cvjena/PartDetectorDisovery/README.md

 `'preprocessing_relativePartSize'` adjusts the size of patches, that are extracted at the estimated part locations.
 Please have a look at the paper for more information.

 For the remaining options, you should keep everything as it is.

-## Paper
-If you would like to refer to this work, please cite the corresponding paper

-    @inproceedings{Simon14:PDD,
-      author = {Marcel Simon and Erik Rodner and Joachim Denzler}, booktitle = {Asian Conference on Computer Vision (ACCV)}, title = {Part Detector Discovery in Deep Convolutional Neural Networks}, year = {2014},
-    }

 ## Acknowledgements
 The classification framework is an extension of the excellent fine-grained recognition framework by Christoph Göring, Erik Rodner, Alexander Freytag and Joachim Denzler.
 You can find their project at [https://github.com/cvjena/finegrained-cvpr2014](https://github.com/cvjena/finegrained-cvpr2014).